oracle-quickstart/oke-with-service-broker/README.md

     This will create a new API Key and Auth Token on your user, so you need to have less than 3 API keys and less than 2 Auth Token on your user already or it will fail.

+    You can also pass an Auth Token with the `auth_token` variable.
+It must be associated with the user_ocid.

 ### 3) Deploy the infrastructure

 Use the following commands: